Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 ![1](https://user-images.githubusercontent.com/115887118/208360950-1faa84e5-18f0-4a92-99d1-26b86a2adc1c.png)

+## Viewport Problem

+I find it challenging to adjust the elements of the website with regards to the viewport dimensions.
+It became a hit and miss and more of an experiment when I was adjusting how low or high an element should be.
+The chrome emulator goes ok but the UI is not agreeing.
+I do not know but I suspect sometimes latency of the server to render the freshly writeen codes.
+Sometimes I am just surprised that the website element is too far down or up when I am refreshing the emulators.

+A strong and more capable connection is what one surely needs when working with websites.

 ## The Future

-In the future, I want to learn how to amend this mistake and this experience can serve as a precaution to newbie like me to be careful whilst in GITHUB.
+In the future, I want to learn how to amend these mistakes and problems especially my github experience.
+This github problem I encontered can serve as a precaution to newbie like me to be careful not to do anything in github.
+My advise is to do all the editing in GITPOD.

 # Acknowlegement